Brazil is currently at a major crossroads in the push toward greater connectivity and communication.

 A major deal with Chinese tech giant Huawei to introduce 5G network power into Brazil has stalled for several weeks.
 This has increased the chances of Brazil losing some economic competitiveness in the global economy.

-The developments of this deal will definitely alter geopolitical, economic, and communication activities of the region massively.
+The developments of this deal will definitely alter the geopolitical, economic, and communication activities of the region massively.

 In this article, we’ll go over: